Transport: Planning

-Transport planning allows for high utilization and less impact regarding new infrastructure.
+Transport planning allows for high use and less impact regarding new infrastructure.
 Using models of transport forecasting, planners are able to predict future transport patterns.
 On the operative level, logistics allows owners of cargo to plan transport as part of the supply chain.
-Transport as a field is also studied through transport economics, a component for the creation of regulation policy by authorities.
+Transport as a field is studied through transport economics, a component for the creation of regulation policy by authorities.
 Transport engineering, a sub-discipline of civil engineering, must take into account trip generation, trip distribution, mode choice, and route assignment, while the operative level is handled through traffic engineering.

 Because of the negative impacts incurred, transport often becomes the subject of controversy related to choice of mode, as well as increased capacity.
 Automotive transport can be seen as a tragedy of the commons, where the flexibility and comfort for the individual deteriorate the natural and urban environment for all.
-Density of development depends on mode of transport, with public transport allowing for better spatial utilization.
+Density of development depends on mode of transport, with public transport allowing for better spatial use.
 Good land use keeps common activities close to people's homes and places higher-density development closer to transport lines and hubs, to minimize the need for transport.
 There are economies of agglomeration.
 Beyond transport, some land uses are more efficient when clustered.
 Transport facilities consume land, and in cities pavement (devoted to streets and parking) can easily exceed 20 percent of the total land use.
 An efficient transport system can reduce land waste.

 Too much infrastructure and too much smoothing for maximum vehicle throughput mean that in many cities there is too much traffic and many—if not all—of the negative impacts that come with it.
 It is only in recent years that traditional practices have started to be questioned in many places; as a result of new types of analysis which bring in a much broader range of skills than those traditionally relied on—spanning such areas as environmental impact analysis, public health, sociology, and economics—the viability of the old mobility solutions is increasingly being questioned.

+Safety

+The energy levels involved in a transport accident can pose a significant risk for crew and passengers, making safety an issue of importance to governments.
+Significant accidents involve a review by law enforcement and independent investigators from a safety board, such as the NTSB in the U.S. Measures and methods have been implemented to improve the safety of roads, automobiles, motorcycles, bicycles, railways, ships, and aircraft.
+There are emergency medical services and sea rescue measures for rapid response to transport emergencies.
+Statistics are gathered from accidents, then analyzed and used to determine safety measures to lower the casualty rate.